 Sellafield Ltd is the company responsible for safely delivering decommissioning, reprocessing and nuclear waste management activities on behalf of the Nuclear Decommissioning Authority (NDA).

 The company has sites at Sellafield in Cumbria and Capenhurst in Cheshire as well as an extensive engineering design capability based at Risley in Warrington.
 Nuclear Site Licence Condition 7 Incidents on the Site requires the formal notification, recording, reporting and investigation of events and incidents and as an organisation we are continually looking outside the nuclear industry to enhance our investigative techniques to improve the standards of our investigations.

-The work of Dr Becky Milne and her team in the Institute of Criminal Justice Studies - Centre of Forensic Interviewing at Portsmouth University was identified by a member of the Sellafield Human Factors Team in mid 2011 and arrangements were made to deliver two Cognitive Interviewing courses at the Sellafield Site.
+The work of Dr Becky Milne and her team in the Institute of Criminal Justice Studies - Centre of Forensic Interviewing at Portsmouth University was identified by a member of the Sellafield Human Factors Team and arrangements were made to deliver two Cognitive Interviewing courses at the Sellafield Site.
 This was the first such collaborative project for Sellafield and also the first time Becky, Steve and Dee Croft have worked with a non-police group.

 Everyone involved in the two sessions enjoyed the involvement and many have now had the opportunity to use the tools with great benefit during recent boards of inquiry.
 The information received from the interviews undertaken has been of extremely high quality and depth and we already believe that the investment has paid off.

 We are looking forward to further collaborative projects with Becky and her team and are investigating future opportunities for research projects that will be mutually beneficial to both parties.